 The gut lining is a permeable barrier designed to allow certain molecules like broken down nutrients from food to crossover into the bloodstream for absorption and use in the body.
 But, the gut lining should also keep harmful molecules, like toxins and pathogens, from being absorbed.

 When the gut lining is compromised, it may become thin, inflamed, too permeable, and unable to regulate which molecules should and should not be crossing into the bloodstream.
 This is known as impaired intestinal permeability or Leaky Gut Syndrome.

 A leaky gut allows large food particles, chemicals, and toxins to actually ‘leak’ into your body where they can wreak havoc!
 Your immune system then swings into action as it identifies these as foreign invaders and launches an inflammatory attack.

-Instead, we’re talking constant chronic inflammation that, over the course of longer periods of time, is thought to be the root cause of a lot of diseases.
+Instead, we’re talking about constant chronic inflammation that, over the course of longer periods of time, is thought to be the root cause of a lot of diseases.

 Not every single disease can be traced back to gut health, but a lot of them can.
-Heart disease, type 2 Diabetes, obesity, Alzheimer’s, and mood disorders, like depression, are all linked to inflammation and poor gut health or a compromised gut lining.
+Heart disease, type 2 diabetes, obesity, Alzheimer’s, and mood disorders, like depression, are all linked to inflammation and poor gut health or a compromised gut lining.

 What type of things are harmful to the gut?

 A number of things can contribute to poor gut functioning, including: